 Ranchers seek alternatives to expensive winter hay

-WICHITA, Kan.
-(AP) -- There's no grass for grazing on Debbie and Duane Blythe's ranch in Kansas' parched Flint Hills.
+WICHITA (AP) -- There's no grass for grazing on Debbie and Duane Blythe's ranch in Kansas' parched Flint Hills.
 Instead, their cattle nibble on the leafy tops of turnips the couple planted after harvesting their winter wheat.

 The Blythes are among thousands of farmers looking for alternative ways to feed their animals this winter after one of the worst droughts in the nation's history dried up grasslands in much of the country.
 The drought also cut hay production, making it harder and more expensive for farmers to buy supplemental feed.

-Many farmers and ranchers have already sold off animals they couldn't afford to feed, and they're now having to get creative in coming up with ways to feed those they have left.
+Many farmers and ranchers already have sold off animals they couldn't afford to feed, and they're now having to get creative in coming up with ways to feed those they have left.

 Turnips are nutritious, even if they seem like an odd choice for cattle feed, Debbie Blythe said.

 She and her husband usually grow almost all of the hay they need to feed 500 head of cows and calves on their ranch near White City.
 This year, however, they got only about two-thirds of the hay they normally would.
 To make up the difference, they planted turnips and chopped failed crops of corn and milo from their fields and those of their neighbors to make silage, a fermented feed that their cows "love to eat like candy," she said.